-10. Director Term Limits and Other Mechanisms of Board Renewal a.
-Disclose whether or not the issuer has adopted term limits for the directors on its board or other mechanisms of board renewal and, if so, include a description of those director term limits or other mechanisms of board renewal.
-If the issuer has not adopted director term limits or other In discharging its duty to act in the best interests of the Corporation, the Board of Directors believe that issues relating to board effectiveness, board renewal and board succession planning are best addressed by a strong Board of Directors.
-The Board of Directors is responsible for recommending to Shareholders from time to time candidates for election to the Board of mechanisms of board renewal, disclose why it has not done so
+a.
+Disclose whether or not the issuer has adopted

+term limits for the directors on its board or other

+mechanisms of board renewal and, if so, include a description of those director term limits or other mechanisms of board renewal.
+If the issuer has not adopted director term limits or other

+In discharging its duty to act in the best interests of the Corporation, the Board of Directors believe that issues relating to board effectiveness, board renewal and board succession planning are best addressed by a strong Board of Directors.
+The Board of Directors is responsible for recommending to Shareholders from time to time candidates for election to the Board of directors is conducted by an independent third party on an annual basis under the supervision of the